The number of hours for the graduate degree as described in this web page will be effective in Summer 2018.

 The student’s PhD committee can require the student to take more than the aforementioned number of courses.
 The student must receive a grade of “B-” or better on all graduate courses taken to satisfy the minimum course requirements of the degree.
 Once these minimum requirements are met, however, it is permissible to take any subsequent courses on an “S/U” basis.

-Once a student has completed thirty (30) semester hours of graduate work or has been awarded the Master’s degree, the student must be enrolled on The Florida State University Tallahassee campus for a minimum of twenty-four (24) graduate semester hours credit within a continuous 12-month period to meet the university residency requirement.
+Once a student has completed twenty-seven (27) semester hours of graduate work or has been awarded the Master’s degree, the student must be enrolled on The Florida State University Tallahassee campus for a minimum of twenty-four (24) graduate semester hours credit within a continuous 12-month period to meet the university residency requirement.
 The doctoral student must also complete at least twenty-four (24) hours of CIS 6980r Dissertation.
 A student may enroll in CIS 6980r only after being admitted to candidacy.
 Once admitted to candidacy, Students must be enrolled for a minimum of two Dissertation hours each semester until completion (of degree), and must graduate with the doctoral degree within five years of being admitted to doctoral candidacy.

 Major Professor and Supervisory Committee